OSGeo/gdal/gdal/doc/source/development/rfc/rfc51_rasterio_resampling_progress.rst

 and nearest neightbour will be used as a fallback.

 The GDAL_RASTERIO_RESAMPLING configuration option can be set as an alternate way of specifying the resampling algorithm.
-Mainly usefull for tests with applications that do not yet use the new API.
+Mainly useful for tests with applications that do not yet use the new API.

 Currently, the new resampling methods are only available for GF_Read